 Keep your profile current on LinkedIn and continue to add contacts to your network.
 Join any groups or associations related to your field.
 Another good option is to contribute on Quora, a question and answer website.
 Develop a reputation for helping others.

-Bulletproofing Your Future
+Bulletproofing Your Future to Avoid Forced Retirement

 The million-dollar question is how secure do you feel with your current employer?
 Even with your enhanced personal brand, there might be signs that you are a prime candidate to be the next victim.
 Dealing with forced retirement goes into greater detail on some of these signs and how to cope with dismissal.
 It’s a whole lot easier to be proactive than picking up the pieces later.